AdaCore/spark2014/docs/ug/spark_2014.rst

 Absence of Interference
 -----------------------

-It is not possible in |SPARK| to change the value denoted locally by a given name as the result of an update to another locally named variable.
-This is enforced by forbidding the use of access types (pointers) in |SPARK|, and by restricting aliasing between parameters and global variables so that only benign aliasing is accepted (i.e. aliasing that does not cause interference).
+In |SPARK|, an assignment to a variable cannot change the value of another variable.
+This is enforced by forbidding the use of access types (pointers) in
+|SPARK|, and by restricting aliasing between parameters and global variables so
+that only benign aliasing is accepted (i.e. aliasing that does not cause interference).

 The precise rules detailed in SPARK RM 6.4.2 can be summarized as follows: